Anyone interested in heading down the mergers and acquisitions career path should be aware: It’s not for amateurs.

 Needless to say, the salary you receive in M&A depends on the seniority of your position.

-A further consideration are the deal bonuses: Intermediaries receive a success fee when transactions close and this is typically distributed among the team responsible for closing the transaction.
+But outside of salary, there are also deal bonuses: Intermediaries receive a success fee when transactions close and this is typically distributed among the team responsible for closing the transaction.
 That fee can be anywhere between 3% and 10% of the transaction, depending on its size.

-Typical salaries in M&A as of Sept 2022 in the United States tend to be in the following ranges:
+According to Glassdoor, typical salaries in M&A as of August 2024 in the United States tend to be in the following ranges:

-So, once entering, you can expect a good salary.
+So, once entering, you can expect a good salary as well as bonuses.
 The following are indicative figures taken from various grades at JP Morgan at their London office.

-We should also notice that salaries can vary for mens and women.
-As this gender pay gap data shows that Four top lenders pay women median salaries 28.9-35.2% less than male colleagues.
+Of note: Salaries can vary for men and women.
+As this gender pay gap data shows, four top lenders pay women median salaries 28.9-35.2% less than their male colleagues.

 How to get a job in mergers and acquisitions

-Here’s the good news: there’s a route into working in mergers and acquisitions for most people.
+Here’s the good news: There’s a path to working in mergers and acquisitions for most people.

-This is also true for non- top-tier banks and blue-chip companies with in-house M&A; essentially, if you’ve got the ability to put together an attractive and convincing sales document for a business, it’s a very good start.
+This is also true for Tier 2 and Tier 3 banks and blue-chip companies with in-house M&A; essentially, if you’ve got the ability to put together an attractive and convincing sales document for a business, it’s a very good start.

 You don’t have to possess a CFA for the financials, but it does help to have at least some knowledge of the financial statements and how the business you’re selling has performed over the last 3-5 years.